BrooksSuz/job-search/README.md

 # Job Search: A Web Scraping Application

+## IMPORTANT

+VPNs may cause issues.
+It's encouraged to disable them while using the application.

 ## Overview

 This project began as a way to simplify the job search process and make it more accessible.
 The result is a web application that uses Puppeteer, a powerful JavaScript library, to scrape job listings from career pages.